Best listening experience is on Chrome, Firefox or Safari. Subscribe to Federal Drive’s daily audio interviews on Apple Podcasts or PodcastOne.

 IRS workforce growing older

 Recruiting a future generation of its workforce stands out as one of the IRS’s top priorities.
-About 45 percent of the IRS’s total workforce will be eligible to retire within the next two years, according to Rettig, and less than 3% of its workforce is age 30 or younger.
+About 45 percent of the IRS’s total workforce will be eligible to retire within the next two years, according to Rettig, and less than 3 percent of its workforce is age 30 or younger.

 Rettig said the agency “essentially lost an entire generation of IRS employees” through a hiring freeze that extended from 2011 through 2018.
 The Treasury Inspector General for Tax Administration, in a November 2012 report, claimed the agency “has not conducted significant wave hiring since FY 2009.”